Woodring Highline Bilingual Teaching Fellows Program

 Bilingual teaching fellows work full time in paraprofessional roles, maintaining regular salary and benefits.
 Through their work as paraprofessionals, they practice and deepen their study with Western Washington University’s Woodring College of Education.
 Courses are held locally and online.

-An $8,000/year conditional scholarship covers most of the tuition, leaving participants with about $3,000/year to pay in remaining tuition and other fees.
-Students may be considered for additional financial aid opportunities through Western Washington University.
+An $8,000/year conditional scholarship covers most of the tuition, leaving participants to pay remaining tuition and other fees.
+Students may be offered admission with or without a conditional loan scholarship.
+Additional financial aid opportunities may be available to students through Western Washington University.